-Unlike the Australians and the Norwegians, the Argentine Note did not directly request the Commission "not to take any action for the time being".
+The above text corresponds partially to the "agreement reached on a common position" by the seven Antarctic claimants, including Argentina.
+Crucially, unlike the Australians and the Norwegians, the Argentine Note did not directly request the Commission "not to take any action for the time being", as it was obliged to do by the agreement.
 As was discussed above, Article IV of the Antarctic Treaty provides for the suspension of sovereignty and the Rules of Procedure of the CLCS dictate that no consideration should be given to any area that is subject to a territorial dispute.
-In effect, the reference to Article IV of the Antarctic Treaty implied acceptance that no action would be taken.
+It could be argued that, in effect, the reference to Article IV of the Antarctic Treaty implied acceptance that no action would be taken, but at this point the Argentine submission still formally required a response on a claim to an Antarctic shelf.
+It cannot be argued that circumstances had changed in the four years since the common position had been agreed, because, just two weeks later, the Norwegians made a similar submission based on their Antarctic claim and followed the common position with precision.
+The Argentine government clearly violated its commitment made in the agreement with the other claimants.

 Before the Commission met to consider the Argentine submission, the United States and Russia each issued protest notes against the inclusion of an Antarctic claim.
 India, the Netherlands and Japan did so shortly afterwards.
-The British note of 6 August 2009 also covered the question of Antarctica.
-On this occasion, only part of the Australian text was used by the British and a position close to the protesting states was taken.
+The British note of 6 August 2009 also covered the question of Antarctica and a position close to the protesting states was taken.